To schedule an activity please email us at [email protected]

 - (optional) experience with shape classification

-Main takeaway: Serious mathematicians play with shapes.
+Main takeaway: Serious mathematics emerges from exploring and experimenting with shapes.

 Created by Martha Hartt